 These qualifications will magnify your prospects for a successful career in HR.
 Find out how to gain career information that is suitable for where you live and plan to work so that you can quickly find your dream job in HR.

 As you pursue learning about careers in HR, you will also want to understand the basics of HR employment.
-Here are the basics and fundamentals that you need to know to find yourself in a rewarding job in HR.
+Here are the basics that you need to know to find yourself in a rewarding job in HR.

 How to Explore the Career Paths That Lead to an HR Job

 Many people are eager to start a Human Resources career, as it is a fast-growing career field with many lucrative opportunities for managers, HR generalists, and more.
-See 130+ HR job titles for which you may eventually qualify if you pursue an HR career.
+There are several job titles for which you may eventually qualify if you pursue an HR career.
 You can qualify for any of them as a preferred HR career path.

 Career analysts expect the number of Human Resources jobs to increase in the future and the median annual income for careers in Human Resources is above the national average.
 It makes Human Resources careers exceptional opportunities for people planning and starting their career.

 For these reasons and more, you are probably wondering how to start a career in Human Resources of your own.
 You will find useful and reliable information below that will guide you through the process of learning about, understanding, and finding your way to a rewarding HR career.